 Program History

-The Chemical Engineering program was established in Fall, 1986 with the first freshman class admitted Fall, 1990.
+The Chemical Engineering program was established in Fall 1986 with the first freshman class admitted Fall, 1990.
 The M.S. program was established Fall, 1998 and the Ph.D. program in Chemical and Environmental Engineering was established Fall, 2001.
 A BS/MS offering was established in Fall, 2011.

 The Environmental Engineering program was established in Fall, 1986 with the first freshman class admitted Fall, 1990.
 The M.S. program was established Fall, 1998 and the Ph.D. program in Chemical and Environmental Engineering was established Fall, 2001.
 A BS/MS offering was established in Fall, 2011.